dadhi/DryIoc/docs/DryIoc.Docs/ReuseAndScopes.md

 You may create your own context by implementing `IScopeContext` interface.

-__Note:__ `AsyncExecutionFlowScopeContext` maybe considered a default option, when you don't know what to use.
+__Note:__ `AsyncExecutionFlowScopeContext` may be considered a default option when you don't know what to use.

 ### Nested scopes

-The scopes maybe nested either with or without scope context present.
+The scopes may be nested either with or without scope context present.

 ```cs
 class Nested_scopes_without_scope_context